Rainbow-CPaaS/Rainbow-CLI-SDK/README.md

 Welcome to the Alcatel-Lucent Enterprise **Rainbow CLI application**!

-The Alcatel-Lucent Enterprise (ALE) Rainbow CLI application is an npm package for connecting to Rainbow and do administrative tasks.
+The Alcatel-Lucent Enterprise (ALE) Rainbow CLI application is an shell tool for connecting to Rainbow and doing administrative tasks.

 ## Preamble